ACADEMIC STANDARDS AT WALDORF

-Walton's spiritual promise evidently became evident while he was still a Waldorf student.
+Walton's spiritual promise became evident while he was still a Waldorf student.

-A poor student by ordinary standards, Walton had been rewarded with superior grades at Waldorf.
+A poor student by ordinary standards, he was rewarded with superior grades at Waldorf.

 "Richard Walton enrolled at Waldorf School about eight years ago as an 11th-grader.
 At his public high school...he had been, by his own admission, a 'low C' student.
 But at Waldorf, he found his abilities appreciated, especially by the school's headmaster of 25 years, John Gardner.